Free Research Preview. DrugChatter may produce inaccurate information.

 Q: Can I take Advil with food?

-A: Yes, it's recommended to take Advil with food to reduce the risk of stomach upset.
+A: Yes, you can take Advil with food to reduce the risk of stomach upset.
+However, avoid taking it with antacids or other foods that can interact with the medication.

 Sources